 Trailblazers remind us how far we’ve come and how far we still need to go.
 In fact, every year that I have had the opportunity to attend the Massachusetts Black Lawyers Association’s Annual Gala, I always come away struck with a sense of inspiration and sadness.
 Inspiration stirred up by the stories of triumph, determination, community support, and never-ending resilience.
 But at the same time a sense of sadness stirred up by the reality that in our present time there are still so many examples of new trailblazers.
 After all, the presence of a trailblazer demonstrates yet another area in life where inequality has endured year after year, decade after decade.

-MBLA Gala 2019 is on March 14th at Cyclorama – Boston Center for the Arts.
-Get your tickets here.
+MBLA Gala 2019 was celebrated on March 14th at Cyclorama – Boston Center for the Arts.
 Pamela Everhart, Rachael Rollins, and Adam Foss will be honored as Trailblazer Award Recipients.
 Pamela Everhart is Senior VP Regional Public Affairs and Community Relations at Fidelity Investments.
 Rachael Rollins is Suffolk County District Attorney.
 Adam Foss is Founder and President of Prosecutor Impact.
 (Adam Foss’s TED Talk has over 2 million views and counting.)
 Honorable Leslie Harris (Retired) will receive the Lifetime Achievement Award.

 When focusing on how far we still need to go as a society, it can feel overwhelming.
 Choose not to allow that feeling to be a barrier to action.
 Every human our social systems have oppressed deserves to be seen and heard, not just the trailblazers, and not just the lawyers.
 Trailblazers help us maintain hope that progress can be made, but we can’t ignore the ultimate pain so many more humans endure and for which therapy can help.
 You can help provide access to healing by donating to writer and lecturer Rachel Cargle’s fundraising for Therapy For Black Women & Girls.
 And continue to invest in building resilience as you honor the work of trailblazers: